2017–18 Premier League: Summary

 Manchester United started the season strongly winning their first three games without conceding a goal and led the table until mid-September.
 They finished in 2nd, their highest finish and points total (81) since the departure of Sir Alex Ferguson.

 Liverpool finished fourth for a second consecutive season, buoyed by the signing of Mohamed Salah; his 32 goals broke a Premier League record for most goals scored in a 38-game season, beating the 31 achieved by Cristiano Ronaldo, Alan Shearer and Luis Suarez.

 Arsenal had a poor season, finishing sixth overall.
 Long-serving manager Arsène Wenger announced his departure from the club on 20 April 2018.
 Their final home game was an emphatic 5–0 defeat of Burnley which guaranteed qualification to the group stage of the Europa League.

 Despite the defeat, Burnley finished in seventh place, their best finish in English football since 1973–74.
 This meant they would be entered into the second qualifying round of the Europa League, their first competitive European football campaign in 50 years.
 Their strong finish led to manager Sean Dyche and defender James Tarkowski being nominated for the Premier League Manager of the Season and Premier League Player of the Season awards respectively.

 Stoke City were the first team to be relegated to the EFL Championship when they lost 1–2 to Crystal Palace in their penultimate game.
 Although Stoke were only three points from safety with one game remaining, fellow strugglers Swansea and Southampton still had to play each other, meaning that Stoke would be unable to catch both of those teams and finish fourth from bottom.
 The game between Swansea and Southampton ended in a 1–0 away win for Southampton, which also meant that despite a five-game unbeaten run, West Bromwich Albion became the second team to be relegated to the Championship on 8 May 2018.
 Following their 1–2 defeat at the hands of Stoke on the final matchday, Swansea City were also relegated.
 This meant that all three promoted teams, Newcastle United, Brighton & Hove Albion and Huddersfield Town, survived relegation for the first time since the 2011–12 campaign.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
 The promoted teams were Newcastle United, Brighton & Hove Albion and Huddersfield Town, returning to the top flight after an absence of one, thirty-four and forty-five years respectively.
 This was also both Brighton & Hove Albion and Huddersfield Town's first season in the Premier League.
-They replaced Hull City, Middlesbrough (both teams relegated after a season's presence) and Sunderland (relegated after ten years in the top flight).
+They replaced Hull City, Middlesbrough (both teams relegated to the Championship after a season's presence) and Sunderland (relegated after ten years in the top flight).